Royal Fort Gardens

 Wildlife and nature

-Royal Fort Gardens are home to a diverse array of wildlife, including foxes, bats, and a variety of birds such as jays and woodpeckers.
+Royal Fort Gardens are home to a diverse array of wildlife, including foxes, bats, birds such as jays and woodpeckers, if you are lucky you may even spot a sunbathing lizard.
 Explore the pond to discover aquatic life like newts, toads, and frogs.
 Keep an eye out for peregrines nesting in the Physics Building nearby.

 To support wildlife, we've created habitat areas with dead hedges and specific structures.
 This includes the 'toad abode' near the pond and bug hotels near the shed and on the wall in the Hollow area.
 These features provide shelter and encourage biodiversity, with standing dead wood offering additional homes for various creatures.